-Figure 2.8 Flowchart of calculation of NDVI metrics
+Figure 2.8.
+Flowchart of calculation of NDVI metrics

 The calculation of NDVI metrics algorithm takes smoothed-data time series as the input.
 In step 1, it converts the time series from [0, 200] to [0.0, 1.0].
-In step 2, it determines dynamically the moving window length according to the possible greenness season length .
+In step 2, it uses a fix or variable window length for delayed moving average method.
+Using fix length moving window for delay moving average method benefits us for comparison of multiple year NDVI metrics data.
+The algorithm uses a fix length window as default.
+The algorithm also provides a method to determine dynamically the moving window length according to the possible greenness season length .
 Step 3 calculates the forward and backward moving averages of the time series.
 Step 4 obtains the crossover days, possible threshold days, and maximum slope days in the time series.
 Step 5 chooses the earliest day from the possible threshold days as threshold day, and choose the day which is the most close to the threshold day as possible SOS, then pick the later day between the possible SOS and threshold day, and if the SOS day is “snow” day, choose the next “no-snow” day as SOS day.
 Figure 2.9 describes how to determine the SOS day.
 The solid line is smoothed time series, the dot line is forward moving average of the time series, the star is possible crossover, the triangle is threshold day, and the square is maximum slope day.
 In this case, the SOS day is equal to the threshold day.